wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ---
 Amazon Web Services (AWS), is a collection of cloud-computing services that provide an on-demand computing platform.
 The Wavefront Amazon Web Services integration allows you to ingest metrics directly from AWS.

-The Wavefront Amazon Web Services built-in integration is part of the setup, but the additional steps might be needed for some of the services.
+You can use the Wavefront Amazon Web Services integration for initial setup, but additional steps might be needed for some of the services.
 This page gives an overview.

 {% include shared/badge.html content="You must have [Proxy Management permission](permissions_overview.html) to set up an AWS integration.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform the tasks are not visible." %}

-## Supported AWS Integrations
+## Basics

 The AWS integration ingests data from many Amazon and AWS products including: